bernoussama/lazyshell/README.md

 - Add tests for new features
 - Update documentation as needed
 - Run evaluations before submitting PRs
+- Use the KISS principle (Keep It Simple Stupid)
+- Follow GitHub flow (create feature branches)

 ## License 📄